akshayp7/playwright-typescript-playwright-test/README.md

 - Supports PostgresSQL using 'pg' module.
 - Supports Excel File Read/Write using 'excel-js' module.
-- Converts HTL Reports to Zip format which can shared across.
+- Converts HTML Reports to Zip format which can shared across.

 ### Built With